 Related Post: How to fly with a toddler on your lap and 3 kids under 5

-Our first trip with a two week old I didn’t have one, and we pulled over every hour to nurse (like 20 minutes every time).
+Our first trip with a two week old I didn’t have one, and we pulled over every hour to nurse (like 20 minutes every time) or he would SCREAM.
 This lengthened a 7 hour road trip into a painfully long trip until about halfway through I started hand expressing to save time.
 Ug, I wish we had a pump then.

 I have used a hand pump like the Medela hand pump, and a car battery operated pump (the best!) and free through your health insurance if you live in the USA.
 I’ve also used hand expression in the car with fully breastfed babies as a last resort.
 This saves SO much time pulling over to nurse.